-Cut the Lamb: Start by laying the racks fat side-up, on a cutting board in front of you.
+Cut the Lamb: Start by laying the racks fat-side up, on a cutting board in front of you.
 Rub the fat with the olive oil, then sprinkle with the salt and pepper.
 Gently rub the seasonings into the lamb to help it stick.
 Repeat with the second rack.

 Flip the lamb over so the bones are now facing you.
-Using a sharp boning knife, or a strong sharp kitchen knife if you don’t have one, cut a 1-inch incision at the bottom of each bone on both racks.
+Using a sharp boning knife or a strong, sharp kitchen knife if you don’t have one, cut a 1-inch incision at the bottom of each bone on both racks.

 Turn the lamb with the bones now facing away from you.
-With the same knife, make a small incision (no more than 1/2-inch) underneath the bone along the length of the rack.
+With the same knife, make a small incision (no more than 1/2 inch) underneath the bone along the length of the rack.
 This incision is where you will be tying the string to secure the lamb into a circular ("crown") shape.
-Be extra-careful here not to cut too deep, or the meat will separate from the bone and possibly tear when you shape it.
+Be extra careful here not to cut too deep or the meat will separate from the bone and possibly tear when you shape it.

-Stand the racks up, resting the bones on the chopping board, and gently bend each into a semi-circle with the fat towards the inside.
+Stand the racks up, resting the bones on the chopping board, and gently bend each into a semi-circle with the fat toward the inside.
 Press them together to form a circle.
 Measure the diameter of the inside of the crown (you don’t need to be too precise, you just need an approximate size) and find a can or jar to fit comfortably in the middle.
 Cover with aluminum foil.
 The covered jar will help to support the lamb while you tie the string.

-Place the lamb onto a rack in a roasting tin, lightly scrunch up the foil you used to cover the can (or a fresh piece if you prefer) and pop this into the center of the crown.
+Place the lamb onto a rack in a roasting tin, lightly scrunch up the foil you used to cover the can (or a fresh piece if you prefer), and pop this into the center of the crown.
 The heat reflected by the foil helps to cook the lamb.
 Wrap each of the exposed bones with a small piece of foil to prevent them from burning during cooking.
 Slip the sprigs of rosemary into the central string to infuse the lamb with a wonderful aroma.